‘Let’s move on’: Malaysia’s King calls for political stability at the end of five-year reign

 Under a system unique in the world, hereditary rulers of nine of Malaysia‘s 13 states take turns to become the Agong, or king, for a five-year term.

-The other four states – former British protectorates of Penang, Melaka, Sarawak and Sabah – are led by governors.
+The other four states – the former British protectorates of Penang, Melaka, Sarawak and Sabah – are led by governors.

 Sultan Abdullah was appointed the 16th Malaysian king on Jan 31, 2019, after the previous king, Sultan Muhammad V of Kelantan, abdicated after just three years.